microsoft/CCF/NOTES.md

 But storing the nonces in a separate Tx generates a constant stream of transactions, the "Treadmill problem".

+If we batch, we must batch per signature because:

+- we can't commit between signatures! anything more precise is wasteful of space.
+- not batching every signature potentially delays commit reveal/receipt.

 # TxID in receipt

 ## How can a user trust a receipt is for a specific TxID?